inspircd/website/_posts/2012-03-28-on-releases-and-site-move.md

 releases out as soon as possible.

-In the meantime, we advise you to build InspIRCd from git, or set
-<performance:nouserdns> to yes to disable DNS resolution if you are unable to
-upgrade at this time.
+In the meantime, we advise you to build InspIRCd from git, or set &lt;performance:nouserdns&gt; to yes to disable DNS resolution if you are unable to upgrade at this time.